tradingstrategy-ai/docs/source/glossary.rst

         - *Vectorised*: quickly compare thousands of :term:`grid search` options using parallel computation.
           Popular Python-based vectorised backtesting frameworks include Moonshot, VectorBT.
           To speed up computation, vectorised framework sometimes need to compromise with realism of the results.
+          Vectorised frameworks can also easily utilise :term:`machine learning`.

         - *Event-driven*: support complex decision making process and logic for the trade decisions.
           Event-driven approach usually enables easier re-use of the strategy code between backtesting and live trade execution.